 The good news is that empaths are made.
 We are not empathic by nature.
 The latest scientific studies regarding the ability to empathize with others indicate that it is not an instinctive process, but rather one of learning and mentalization.

-What did you feel when a homophobic man walked into a gay nightclub in Orlando and murdered 49 people?
+What did you feel when a homophobic man walked into a homosexual nightclub in Orlando and murdered 49 people?
 When a young man with mental disorders entered the lion cage at the Metropolitan Zoo and many people claimed that he should have died instead of the wild animals?
-Or when you find out that a girl was abused by her stepfather for the first time at the age of five and, from then on, hell broke out in her life that only let her talk about what happened at 40 years of age?
+Or when you find out that a girl was abused by her stepfather for the first time at the age of five and, from then on, all broke out in her life that only let her talk about what happened at 40 years of age?

 Perhaps many will answer that pain, empathy, sadness, or turmoil.
 There are people who easily empathize with the suffering of others, but there are some who are only concerned about the premiere of the latest chapter of Game of Thrones.
 How do you feel about it?
 As for my own pain or for someone else’s drama?
 The reasons why some people bond more and others less to the pain of others have not always been clear.